-Nihari means morning, and the Hyderabadi Nihari is every Hyderabadi locals’ favourite choice of breakfast.
-Paaya is prepared by boiling or slow-cooking goat or lamb trotters with aromatic spices and herbs to make a thin, spicy hot broth.
+Nihari translates to morning, and the Hyderabadi Nihari is every Hyderabadi locals’ favourite choice of breakfast.
+The Paaya is prepared by boiling or slow-cooking goat or lamb trotters with aromatic spices and herbs to make a thin, spicy hot broth.

 What makes this ‘Eid-Special’ Hyderabadi Nihari unique, is the infusion of the Hyderabadi Potli Masala (a mixture of various herbs and spices) that offers the broth a rich and spicy flavour.
 Traditionally, the Nihari is cooked overnight and buried underground so that the meat absorbs the flavours of the masala.
 It is best served with traditional Hyderabadi square shaped (Char Koni) Naan, Kulcha or rice.

 Cooked with tender mutton and dry fruits, the Hyderabadi Maragi is the perfect way to start losing your mind over Hyderabadi food.
 Savour this as a spicy-meaty soup with naan or just as is.

 Eggplant stuffed with spicy aromatic Hyderabadi spices and served in rich gravy- that’s Baghare Baigan for you!
 This brinjal dish was the all-time favourite among the royals of the Nawabi Darbar.